Backpressure explained — the resisted flow of data through software

 Either way, server B needs to deal with backpressure somehow.
 Buffering that 25 rps deficit is one option, but if that increase remains constant it’ll soon run out of memory and fall over.
 Dropping requests is another option, but it’s a pretty common requirement that dropping requests is not acceptable.

 The ideal option is for server B to control the rate in which server A sends requests, but again that’s not always viable — if server A is requesting on behalf of a user, you can’t always tell or control the user to slow down, but sometimes you can!
-Still, it’s often better to have the requesting server buffer, so you can better distribute the memory load and not impact other requestors.
+Still, it’s often better to have the requesting server buffer, so you can better distribute the memory load down-stream, where the stress is, and not impact other requestors.

-For example, if three different types of services (A, B, C) all make requests to the same downstream service (Z), and one of the four (A) is experiencing high load, service Z could tell service A to slow down (control the producer) causing service A to buffer the requests and eventually run out of memory.
-However, the other two services (B, C) would remain up, as would the downstream service Z because it wasn’t allowing one misbehaving service to deny equal access for the others.
+For example, if three different types of services (A, B, C) all make requests to the same downstream service (Z), and one of the four (A) is experiencing high load, service Z could effectively tell service A to “slow down” (control the producer) causing service A to buffer the requests.
+If that continued, eventually service A would run out of memory, however, the other two services (B, C) would remain up, as would the downstream service Z because it wasn’t allowing one misbehaving service to deny equal access for the others.
 An outage in this case might be inevitable, but we limited the scope and prevented a cascading Denial of Service.
 This would be a case of controlling the producer, who then buffers because they can’t control their own producer (the user).
-Someone has to buffer, but who is the important part.
+In this case someone has to buffer, but who is the important part.